syncfusion-content/windowsforms-docs/WindowsForms/Tab-Splitter-Container/Splitter-Position.md

 ---
 layout: post
-title: Splitter-Position | WindowsForms | Syncfusion
+title: Splitter Position in Windows Forms Tab Splitter Container control | Syncfusion
-description: splitter position
+description: Learn about Splitter Position support in Syncfusion Windows Forms Tab Splitter Container control and more details.
 platform: WindowsForms
 control: TabSplitterContainer
 documentation: ug
 ---

-# Splitter position
+# Splitter Position in Windows Forms Tab Splitter Container

 The splitter position can be adjusted manually within the TabSplitterContainer control at design time and also at run time.
 To specify the position programmatically, use the [SplitterPosition](https://help.syncfusion.com/cr/windowsforms/Syncfusion.Windows.Forms.Tools.TabSplitterContainer.html#Syncfusion_Windows_Forms_Tools_TabSplitterContainer_SplitterPosition) property.